pilif42/sparkTutorials/README.md

                     - http://127.0.0.1:8080/#/login with maria_dev / maria_dev
                     - mouse over the drop-down menu (blue calculator-style icon) on the upper-right hand corner and click on Files View.
                     - open the tmp folder and click the upload button in the upper-right corner to upload the file.
 Make sure it’s named shakespeare.txt.
+      - to run in the Hortonworks sandbox:
+            - create an assembly jar, ie a single jar file that contains both our code and all jars our code depends on.
+By packaging our code as an assembly we guarantee that all dependency jars (as defined in pom.xml) will be present when our code runs.
+                    - cd /home/philippe/code/sparkTutorials
+                    - mvn package
+            - copy the assembly jar over to the sandbox:
+                    - cd /home/philippe/code/sparkTutorials/target
+                    - scp -P 2222 SparkTutorial-1.0-SNAPSHOT.jar root@127.0.0.1:/root
+            - submit the app (cmd below is for local mode.
+Other option = cluster):
+                    - ssh into the sandbox: ssh -p 2222 root@127.0.0.1
+                    - spark-submit --class "hortonworks.sparktutorial.TheApp" --master local ./SparkTutorial-1.0-SNAPSHOT.jar
+            - verify results:
+                    - open Ambari at http://127.0.0.1:8080 with maria_dev / maria_dev
+                    - menu Files View --> /tmp --> you will find a directory shakespeareWordCount.

 - TODOs in order:
+    - add a profile so it is easy to switch local run vs sandbox run
     - add a logger to TheApp
+    - start at DEPLOYING TO THE CLOUD in https://fr.hortonworks.com/tutorial/setting-up-a-spark-development-environment-with-java/
     - https://fr.hortonworks.com/tutorial/hadoop-tutorial-getting-started-with-hdp/